mobcoc/woocommerce_printadresslabel/readme.md

-# WooCommerce Print Invoice & Delivery Note
+# WooCommerce Print Adress Label

-This is the WooCommerce Print Invoice & Delivery Note repository on GitHub.
+This is the WooCommerce Print Adress Label repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.

 ## Support